ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak10702/overview.md

 - Supports sleep mode, low power consumption
 - **Nordic nRF52840 MCU** combined with the **Semtech SX1262** LoRa transceiver for powerful, yet low-power applications and additional BLE functionality.
-- **Sensirion SCD30 CO2 Sensor**: CO2 sensor with a measurement range from 400 ppm to 10,000 ppm and an accuracy of ±(30 ppm + 3%)
+- **Sensirion SCD30 CO2 Sensor**: CO2 sensor with a measurement range from 400&nbsp;ppm to 10,000&nbsp;ppm and an accuracy of ±(30&nbsp;ppm + 3%)
 - **Plantower PM sensor**: Particle Matter Sensor module allows to capture standard PM1.0, PM2.5, and PM10 values.
-- **Sensirion SGP40 VOC Sensor**: Detects a wide range of Volatile Organic Compounds (VOCs) with a measurement range of 0 to 1000 ppm (Ethanol in clean air), combined with the Sensorion VOC algorithms it delivers a VOC index from 0 to 500.
+- **Sensirion SGP40 VOC Sensor**: Detects a wide range of Volatile Organic Compounds (VOCs) with a measurement range of 0 to 1000&nbsp;ppm (Ethanol in clean air), combined with the Sensorion VOC algorithms it delivers a VOC index from 0 to 500.
-- **Vishay Semiconductor VEML7700 Light Sensor**: Can measure light exposure with an ambient light range from 0 lx to about 120,000 lx with a resolution of 0.0036 lx.
+- **Vishay Semiconductor VEML7700 Light Sensor**: Can measure light exposure with an ambient light range from 0 lx to about 120,000&nbsp;lx with a resolution of 0.0036 lx.
-- **Sensirion SHTC3 Temperature and Humidity Sensor**: Low power T&H sensor with a temperature sensor accuracy of ±0.2° C, a temperature range from -40° C to +125° C, a humidity sensor accuracy of ±2.0% RH and a humidity range from 0 to 100%
+- **Sensirion SHTC3 Temperature and Humidity Sensor**: Low power T&H sensor with a temperature sensor accuracy of ±0.2°&nbsp;C, a temperature range from -40°&nbsp;C to +125°&nbsp;C, a humidity sensor accuracy of ±2.0% RH and a humidity range from 0 to 100%
 - **Senba Technology AM312 PIR Sensor**: Detects occupancy and motion from infrared radiated objects.
 - **RGB LED**: Shows the air quality status in 3 levels.
 - **Micro Crystal RV-3028-C7 RTC Module**: Keeps the real-time accurate on the device.